VA Disability Rating for Sleep ApneaUpdated: November 4, 2022

 Any military member experiencing sleep disorders should, in anticipation of needing this data at a later date, request a sleep study to be done in a military medical facility where possible to establish whether there is a service connection to the sleep issues.

 You can also see a civilian medical provider to get supporting documentation of a service-connection for sleep apnea.
-The key will be having as much of the issue medically documented while still continuing to serve, as possible, and getting supporting medical opinions in addition to whatever treatment or study of your sleep issues happens while you are still serving.
+The key will be having as much of the issue as possible medically documented while still continuing to serve and getting supporting medical opinions in addition to whatever treatment or study of your sleep issues happens while you are still serving.

 If your sleep apnea is a recent development (even if it was not present or perceived to be present during your military service) it is still important to get the sleep study, have your results evaluated and get supporting documentation to help your claim.
 It’s best to use both VA and military healthcare options and any supporting evidence from private or civilian healthcare sources.